 Full Underbelly Storage

-No comparison.
+Buying a Class A RV makes sense because when it comes to storage, there is no comparison.
 Class A RVs have far more storage than on a Class C because the Class C is lower to the ground.

 That isn’t to say that there aren’t Class Cs with lots of storage, however.
 For me personally since I roadtrip in my RV but don’t live in it full time, I have MORE than enough storage already.
 But more never hurt!

-True Four Season Weatherproofing
+Four Season Weather Proofing

-Without question, there are Class Cs which are excellently prepared for winter camping; however, they are more the exception than the rule.
+Without question, there are Class Cs which are excellently prepared for winter camping.
+However, they are more the exception than the rule.

 Most Class Cs have their dump valves and pipes extending open below the coach.
 This is an obvious freezing point.
 I don’t recall seeing a Class A that doesn’t have the dump valves and pipes tucked up in an insulated compartment.